 Elderly university teachers, employees and friends have shared information from their memories of the existence of an orthodox chapel on the grounds of the Todor Kableshkov University of Transport, chapel’s location even being retained – at University library’s whereabouts.
 There are assertions that this place of worship was destroyed regrettably before 1950, during a time period marked by the University move to its current location.
 This information was not documented unfortunately and the chapel patron saint’s name was not established.
 Notwithstanding, initiators consider that a church construction on our institution territory is symbolically charged with Orthodox faith dissemination and Bulgarian spirit preservation, similarly to the way transport connects all people at different locations in the country.

-The specific occasion prompting current initiative launch was a spontaneous conversation about pilgrim’s journeys to Saint Mount Athos monasteries between colleagues and the University Governing Body while celebrating the end of Academic 2016.
+The specific occasion prompting current initiative launch was on St. Peter’s Day in an spontaneous conversation about pilgrim’s journeys to Saint Mount Athos monasteries between colleagues and the University Governing Body while celebrating the end of Academic 2016.
 Then the rector put forward the idea: “Why don’t we build a chapel on our grounds as well?”
 A few weeks later on his anniversary assoc. prof. Dimitar Dimitrov made the first donation, and namely some icons presented to him for his celebration and the sum of 300 BGN.

 A decision of the Academic Council of The Todor Kableshkov University of Transport from 6th July 2016 sanctioned the initiative official onset; a week later, on 13th July 2016, the church construction was authorized on a cession of Sofia Bishop’s Residence Diocesan Council.
 Due to efforts failure of finding out information as to the previous chapel in order to restore it and preserve its name, the Initiative Committee took the decision of dedicating the new church to all Bulgarian saints and martyrs so that they will be heavenly guardians and intercessors before God.